diya05shah/Systematic-Sampling-Allocation-using-R-Shiny/README.md

 # Systematic Sampling Design Dashboard

 ## Project Overview
-This repository hosts an R Shiny application developed for the **"Reference - Sampling 2"** assignment.
+This repository hosts an R Shiny application.
 The tool is designed to automate the decision-making process for a **Systematic Random Sampling** survey.

 The dashboard serves as a planning tool for researchers to determine the optimal scope of a survey required to estimate a population mean, balancing the need for statistical accuracy with real-world limitations on budget and time.